Combining Photometry and Astrometry to Improve Orbit Retrieval of Directly Imaged Exoplanets: Methods

 We generate 100 synthetic Earth-like planets and for each one we produce synthetic astrometric and photometric data for 2, 3, and 4 epochs.
 We choose this sample size because our results are unchanged if the number of synthetic planets is doubled.

 We randomly generate the six Keplerian and two phase curve parameters according to the distributions outlined in Table \ref{table:params} to produce an orbit and a phase curve.
 We assume single planet systems for the entirety of this experiment and we enforce that each direct-imaging epoch yields a detection of the planet.
 The detections-only simplification minimally impacts our results, as we discuss in \S\ref{sec:conclu}.
+The target stars of future direct imaging missions have well characterized masses \citep{gaudi2020habitable,2019arXiv191206219T}.
+We therefore do not retrieve the period of the planet independently of its semi-major axis, since the mass of the system will be almost entirely dominated by that of the host star.

 All of our synthetic planets have a semi-major axis of $a=1$~AU, an albedo of $A=0.3$, and the radius of the Earth, $R_p = R_\oplus$.
 The orbital eccentricity, $e$, is drawn from a beta distribution \citep{nielsen_2008,kipping_2013}, the orbital inclinations, $i$ are isotropic (uniform in $\cos i$), while the argument of periastron, $\omega$, longitude of ascending node, $\Omega$, and mean anomaly at the first epoch, $M_0$, are drawn from uniform distributions.